 There are two main ways to share the Gospel.

 One way is to proclaim the Gospel – to share the Good News about God’s love using our words.
-To speak with others – to tell them about His grace and His plan for redeeming humanity back to Himself.
-To share, to speak, to tell – this is is to proclaim – and so this is called the proclamational method.
+To speak with others – to tell them, verbally, about His grace and His plan for redeeming humanity back to Himself.
+To share, to speak, to tell – this is to proclaim – and so this is called the proclamational method.

 The second way is to come, in person, and live out the Gospel – to demonstrate the Good News about God’s love using our actions, our presence, and our lives.
 To move into the neighborhood – to live and work among others – to exhibit His grace and His plan for redemption.
 To personally embody – to come in the flesh – this is to incarnate the Gospel – and so this is called the incarnational method.